Español

+Colorectal cancer can often be found early with screening tests.
 Screening is the process of looking for cancer or precancer in people who have no symptoms of the disease.
+Colonoscopy, a colorectal cancer screening test, can even prevent colorectal cancer by finding polyps before they turn into cancer.

 Unfortunately, about 1 in 3 people in the United States who should get tested for colorectal cancer have never been screened.
 This may be because they don’t know that regular testing could save their lives from this disease, or due to things like cost and health insurance coverage issues.

-See Colorectal Cancer Screening Tests for more on the tests used to screen for colorectal cancer.
-American Cancer Society Guideline for Colorectal Screening has our guidelines for using these tests to find colorectal cancer and polyps.
+See Colorectal Cancer Screening Tests for more information about the tests used to colorectal cancer and polyps.

 The American Cancer Society medical and editorial content team